-Second Wind Dreams® was formed in 1997.
+Second Wind Dreams® was founded in 1997.
 It's name derived from a novel of the same name by P.K.
 Beville, a geriatric specialist who wrote about the wonderful, colorful and sometimes hysterical people who live and work in nursing homes.

 P.K.
-Beville is founder of Second Wind Dreams®, an international nonprofit organization based in Marietta, Georgia.
+Beville is founder of Second Wind Dreams®, an international nonprofit organization based in Roswell, Georgia.
 Launched in 1997, it is changing the perception of aging by fulfilling the dreams of those living in elder care communities, thereby enhancing their lives and changing society’s perception of older Americans.

 A geriatric specialist and national speaker, Beville began working with elders in 1983.
 She has designed and implemented mental health services programs, which are currently used in 800 nursing homes throughout the United States.

 Beville holds a B.S. degree in Psychology from Georgetown College and a Master’s degree in Clinical Psychology from Eastern Kentucky University.
 Her post- graduate work was conducted for the development of the Virtual Dementia Tour® which is currently used in eldercare communities throughout the world.